harisislam10/edgemind-software/README.md

 - ✅ Always use `sudo` when running setup.sh
 - ✅ Make sure Git LFS is installed before cloning
 - ✅ Don't interrupt the setup script
-- ✅ Take screenshots if errors occur
+- ✅ Take screenshots if errors occur and email us.
-- ✅ Report any issues immediately to Haris

 ---